-Cattle are housed in freestall barns with sidewall curtains that provide control of the environment in the barn and are fed a complete ration free choice consisting of forages grown on the farm’s 300 acres of corn and grass supplemented with grains, minerals and vitamins.
+Cattle are housed in free-stall barns with sidewall curtains that provide control of the environment in the barn.
+They are fed a complete ration-free choice consisting of forages grown on the farm’s 300 acres of corn and grass supplemented with grains, minerals, and vitamins.
 A thousand acres of woodland is one of the resources for Highland Farms Inc. and the logging operation.

-“We have worked really hard to improve udder depth, feet and legs in my generation,” Bleakney said.
-All those things are important for a long-lasting milk cow.
-“And we are always continuing to improve milk production as well.”
+“We have worked really hard to improve udder depth, feet, and legs in my generation,” Bleakney said.
+“All those things are important for a long-lasting milk cow.
+We are always continuing to improve milk production as well.”

-Several family members have served on committees of the Soil and Water Conservation Service, Farm Credit, and Farm Bureau.
+Several family members served on committees of the Soil and Water Conservation Service, Farm Credit, and Farm Bureau.
 Libby is a director of the Maine Dairy Industry Association.
 The families have worked to help host the national American Jersey Cattle Association annual meeting in Maine (1988) and most recently in New Hampshire (2012).

-While several family members work off the farm, everyone is involved during their time off helping where needed to get chores done, crops in and upkeep of the pristine grounds.
+While several family members work off the farm, everyone is involved during their time off helping where needed to get chores done, crops in, and upkeep of the pristine grounds.
 Several family members of the sixth generation are actively involved in farm operations as their full-time job.

 Highland Farms has a small crew of non-family workers who share the goal of being the best at what they do.
 Highland Farms has an esprit-de-corps that promotes the collective work of each member of the crew.